telerik/maui-docs/controls/collectionview/grouping/overview.md

 Users can control the `GroupDescriptors` collection by using MVVM.

-## Group Footer

-The CollectionView has support for a group footer.
-You can visualize the footers by setting the `IsGroupFooterVisible` to `True`.
-For more details, refer to the [Group Footer]({%slug collectionview-group-footer%}) article.

-## Styling the Group Header and Footer
+## Styling the Group Header

-Style the group header and the footer by setting the following properties:
+Style the group header by setting the following properties:

-* `GroupHeaderStyle` (`Style` with target type `CollectionViewGroupHeaderItemView`)&mdash;Specifies the style applied to the group header when grouping is applied.
+* `GroupContainerStyle` (`Style` with target type `RadCollectionViewGroupItem`)&mdash;Specifies the style applied to the group header when grouping is applied.
-* `GroupFooterStyle` (`Style` with target type `CollectionViewFooterItemView`)&mdash;Specifies the style applied to the footer when the `Footer` property is set and `IsFooterVisible` is set to `true`.

 ## See Also